 BSc (Hons), PhD, EPA.
 CPA

-Sara is a qualified UK and European Patent Attorney specialising in the biotechnology field with four years’ experience in prosecuting and drafting patent specifications across a range of technologies including antibody technology, PCR-based diagnostics, biomarkers and medical devices.
+Sara is a qualified UK and European Patent Attorney specialising in the biotechnology field with extensive experience in prosecuting and drafting patent specifications across a range of technologies including antibody technology, PCR-based diagnostics, biomarkers and medical devices.
 Sara has also been involved in a number of oppositions and appeals at the European Patent Office.

 Sara has a particular focus on intellectual property arising from higher education institutes and has drafted and prosecuted patent applications for a number of Universities across Europe.